tarekegn82/Frontiers-of-Computer-Technology/README.md

-# Frontiers of Computer Technology
+# Volumetric Methods for Brain Tumor Segmentation
 ## Direct links to papers used for the survey report on Volumetric methods for 3D Brain tumor MRI segmentation.
 #### 1. Fully Convolutional Models